derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 - `*` Multiplication
 - `/` Division

 The combination of these four operators with the assignment operator give us coders a ton of power.
-Among many abilities, we gain the ability to animate and otherwise move, resize, scale, and transform visual elements with ease.
+For example, we gain the core ability to animate and otherwise move, resize, scale, and transform visual elements with ease.
 In fact, ...

 ### Comparison Operators